Bangladesh has 'special place' in India’s neighbourhood first policy: President Kovind | Politics

 - Bangladesh

-President Ram Nath Kovind said on Wednesday that Bangladesh has a ''special place'' in India’s ‘Neighbourhood First’ policy as he met the country's top leadership on the first day of his three-day maiden State Visit here, further expanding bilateral ties based on sovereignty, equality, trust and understanding that transcend even a strategic partnership.
+President Ram Nath Kovind on Wednesday assured the top leadership here that Bangladesh has a ''special place'' in India's 'Neighbourhood First' policy and underlined that the bilateral relationship based on sovereignty, equality, trust and understanding is mature enough to handle the ''most complex of problems''.

-President Kovind, who arrived here earlier in the day at the invitation of his counterpart M Abdul Hamid to attend the golden jubilee celebrations of Bangladesh's independence from Pakistan in 1971, held delegation-level talks with him which was followed by a banquet.
+President Kovind, who arrived here earlier in the day on his maiden State Visit at the invitation of his counterpart M Abdul Hamid to attend the golden jubilee celebrations of Bangladesh's independence from Pakistan in 1971, held delegation-level talks with him which was followed by a banquet.

 ''President Kovind @rashtrapatibhvn welcomed by Bangladesh President HE Md.
 Abdul Hamid for their bilateral meeting at Bangabhaban.
 Further expanding bilateral ties based on sovereignty, equality, trust and understanding that transcend even a strategic partnership,” Ministry of External Affairs (MEA) spokesperson Arindam Bagchi tweeted.